en de

 will not reach low hunger—much less Zero Hunger—by 2030.

-If progress remains at the pace observed since 2016, low hunger at global level may not be reached until 2160.
+If progress remains at the pace observed since 2016, low hunger at the global level may not be reached until 2137—more than a century away.

 Figure 1.1